A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions

-\begin{IEEEbiography}[{ }]{Shen Wang}(Member, IEEE) is currently an Assistant Professor with the School of Computer Science, University College Dublin, Ireland.
-He received the M.Eng. degree from Wuhan University, China, and the Ph.D. degree from Dublin City University, Ireland.
-Dr. Wang is a member of the IEEE and has been involved with several EU projects as a co-PI, WP and Task leader in big trajectory data streaming for air traffic control and trustworthy AI for intelligent cybersecurity systems.
+\begin{IEEEbiography}[{ }]{Shen Wang} (Senior Member, IEEE) received the M.Eng. degree from Wuhan University, China, and the Ph.D. degree from Dublin City University, Ireland.
+He is currently an Assistant Professor with the School of Computer Science, University College Dublin, Ireland.
+He has been involved with several EU projects as a co-PI, the WP, and a task leader of big trajectory data streaming for air traffic control and trustworthy AI for intelligent cybersecurity systems.
 Some key industry partners of his applied research are IBM Research Brazil, Boeing Research and Technology Europe, and Huawei Ireland Research Centre.
-He is the recipient of the IEEE Intelligent Transportation Systems Society Young Professionals Travelling Fellowship 2022.
 His research interests include connected autonomous vehicles, explainable artificial intelligence, and security and privacy for mobile networks. \end{IEEEbiography}